 Fr.
 David Wey was ordained to the Orthodox priesthood in 2005 and has served as the full-time parish priest to Ss.
 Constantine and Elena Orthodox Church since September 2006.
 After studying at Oral Roberts University in Tulsa, Fr.
 David had a long career in the recording industry, where he was a writer, arranger and producer, and a briefer stint in the IT world while serving as a deacon.
 Married for 35 years, he and his lovely wife, Janene, have three grown children and are the proud grandparents of Gideon and Ephrem.
 A lifelong learner with a particular affinity for all things Tolkien, Lewis, MacDonald and Rowling, Fr.
 David serves as the Spiritual Director of Hagia Sophia Classical Academy (Rector.)

 Magister Ellett is completing his undergraduate studies in Philosophy at Indiana University-Purdue University Indianapolis.
-During the summer and at breaks in the academic year he is a school-age teacher at a local KinderCare Learning Center.
-He wore many hats in 4-H leadership in his high school years, directing camps for children of all ages as President of Wayne Township Junior Leaders.
 Magister Ellett is a lifelong student of religious philosophy and history, interests which have taken him to the Eastern Orthodox Church as an active member of Sts.
 Constantine and Elena Romanian Orthodox Church.
-It is there he discovered Hagia Sophia Classical Academy and contributes to teaching for the fourth, sixth and eighth grade classes this year, particularly in science and history.
+It is there he discovered Hagia Sophia Classical Academy and is a contributing instructor for the fourth, sixth and eighth grade classes this year, particularly in science and history.
 His pedagogical oeuvre at the Academy has included logic and Aristotelean metaphysics, mythology, literature, science, and even physical education.
 Outside of the classroom — the time most rewarding — Magister Ellett engages in the Great Conversation with his friends, sometimes dabbling in chess and experimenting with poetry.